5 Great Presentation Design Ideas to Try in 2025

 Idea 5: Be bold and concise

 There's something to be said about clarity and conciseness in a presentation.
-When the speaker is able to use a few words, stats or images to convey a particular point, it's actually easier for the audience to understand and remember.
+When the speaker can use a few words, stats or images to convey a particular point, it's actually easier for the audience to understand and remember.

 Example: Employee Recognition Stats